MISSING MIDDLE/EHO permits ARE being APPROVED

 NEAR YOU!

-Neighbors for Neighborhoods seaches the EHO Tracker and posts public notices across the County to alert residents to pending permit approval and how to appeal.
+Neighbors for Neighborhoods seaches the EHO Tracker monthly and posts notices across the County to alert residents to multiplex approvals.
 The County – with its cozy relationship with developers – never notifies impacted streets and in some cases (14th St N.) neighbors discovered a six-plex was being built when they heard the construction noise.

-Our grassroots efforts of going door-to-door handing out fliers has mobilized residents to take action.
+Our grassroots efforts of going door-to-door handing out flyers has mobilized residents to take action.
 In many cases – when permits are out in the daylight – developers have pivoted from multiplexes to single-family homes.
-Our recent fliers for 11 St N & 18 Rd N are posted below.
+Our recent flyers for 11 St N & 18 Rd N are posted below.
 You can click to read the pdf.

 Recent Permits